0

 Biography

-Toshifumi Kudo completed his Ph.D. at the age of 35 years from Tokyo Medical and Dental University, Japan.
+Toshifumi Kudo completed his PhD at the age of 35 years from Tokyo Medical and Dental University, Japan.
 He is the chief of the division of Vascular Surgery of Tokyo Medical and Dental University, Japan.
+Currently, he is working in the division of Vascular Surgery, department of cardiovascular surgery at Institute of Science Tokyo, Japan.
 He has over 100 publications.
 He has been serving as an editor-in-chief of Japanese Journal of Vascular Surgery.